 Imagine a quiet coffee shop.
 The aroma, the gentle clinking of cups, the low hum of conversation.
 It’s a comforting image, right?

-By the end, you’ll have a deeper appreciation for the genre.
-You might even find yourself looking at your next cup of coffee a bit differently.
+By the end, you’ll understand the genre better.
+You might even catch yourself eyeing your next cup of coffee differently, wondering what you missed before.

 Coffee shops are unique.
 They’re third spaces—neither home nor work.
 This neutral ground forces characters into a shared, intimate-yet-public setting.